cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-patchstick.md

 Patchstick is an <router-link to="/types-of-jailbreak/#untethered-jailbreaks">untethered</router-link> jailbreak meaning that it survives a reboot and can cause a permanent bootloop if something goes wrong.
 If you encounter a bootloop, restore your device via iTunes or Finder (macOS Catalina and newer).

-THIS IS IN PROGRESS PLEASE DO NOT MERGE

 ## Requirements

 - A computer with at least one free USB-A port